OctopusDeploy/People/Security-Operations/L3-Senior-Cloud-Security-Engineer.md

 - I competently demonstrate my lived experience of server operating systems, network, and security fundamentals.
 - I can confidently step outside my comfort zone and adapt quickly to new technologies.
 - I can design and implement infrastructure as code.
-- I am proficient with virtualisation, containerisation, and serverless technologies.
+- I am proficient with virtualization, containerization, and serverless technologies.
 - I make appropriate scaling, reliability, and maintenance trade-offs as they occur in practice.
-- I identify, qualify and reduce technical debt as appropriate to my team's priorities.
+- I identify, qualify, and reduce technical debt as appropriate to my team's priorities.
 - I confidently provide security expertise during peer reviews for the Cloud Platform codebase.

 <details>